ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 {::boilerplate bcp14-tagged}

-This specification uses the terms "Signed Statement", "Receipt", "Transparent Statement", "Artifact Repositories", "Transparency Service", "Append-Only Log" and "Registration Policy" as defined in {{-SCITT-ARCH}}.
+This specification uses the terms "Signed Statement", "Receipt", "Transparent Statement", "Artifact Repositories", "Transparency Service" and "Registration Policy" as defined in {{-SCITT-ARCH}}.

 This specification uses "payload" as defined in {{RFC9052}}.